serj-goa/northwind-traders-db/README.md

-*fill_db.sql* - script for filling the current Northwind Traders database.
+***fill_db.sql*** - script for filling the current Northwind Traders database.
-*suppliers.json* - json file with collected data on suppliers.
+***suppliers.json*** - json file with collected data on suppliers.
+***fill_suppliers.sql*** - automatically generated sql-script with queries for processing suppliers
+                       from the data of the suppliers.json file

 ---

 **Project composition:**
 1. Creation of the northwind_traders database and filling it with data (fill_db.sql) is carried out independently using PostgreSQL or through the terminal (an example is given in the screen_terminal folder).
 2. A new suppliers table is designed and populated with the data from the suppliers.json file.
 3. Added information about the supplier to the table with goods.
 4. An ER diagram of the final database has been built (located in the scheme_db folder).